FGL : Staff Profiles

 Main Duties: Future Global Leadership Program (FGL), Junior Year Program in English (JYPE), Cooperative laboratory Study Program (COLABS), Tohoku University Science Summer Program (TSSP)

 I welcome all inquiries from those considering overseas studies in the natural sciences, particularly with regards to cooperative research with world-class researchers in departments at overseas partner schools and those wishing to leap ahead in the field of joint research.

 Teaching courses: Science, Technology and Industry in Japan

-Main Duties: Future Global Leadership Program (FGL), Student Support, Public Relations, Tohoku University Sciences Summer Program (TSSP)
+Main Duties: Future Global Leadership Program (FGL), Student Support, Public Relations, Tohoku University STEM Summer Program (TSSP)

 I received B.Sc. in chemistry and M.S. in Geology from Tohoku University, and Ph.D. in Geosciences from The Pennsylvania State University, USA.
 I want to use my experience studying at an American university and professional abilities to help international students have a richer life in Japan, not only in terms of their research, but also daily life.
 Of course, I will also welcome any questions related to Earth Science and Astrobiology.